Back to Blog

 Relay pathIntel EMA serverRMM gateway (dedicated device or agent-hosted)

-Turning a controller on is where the two models diverge most.
+Provisioning a controller is where the two models differ most.
 The EMA path provisions AMT from the EMA server and can reach Admin Control Mode with a provisioning certificate, which removes the KVM consent prompt.
 The agent path uses Intel host-based configuration, which produces Client Control Mode from the host itself with no certificate.
-Client mode covers power, serial-over-LAN, and KVM; its one constraint is that a KVM session prompts for a six-digit consent code shown on the target's screen.
+Client mode covers power, serial-over-LAN, and KVM.
+Its one constraint is that a KVM session prompts for a six-digit consent code shown on the target's screen.
 For remote power, serial console, and reimaging work that constraint is usually acceptable.
-Where consent-free KVM across the fleet is a firm requirement, Admin Control Mode, and therefore a certificate through EMA or a manual setup, is the path.
+Where consent-free KVM across the fleet is a firm requirement, Admin Control Mode is the path, which means a certificate through EMA or a manual setup.

-Both are legitimate.
+Both models work.
 An organization that already runs Intel EMA, or that needs Admin Control Mode across the fleet, has a working path through the EMA integrations.
-An organization that wants out-of-band control folded into the RMM it already runs, without standing up and maintaining a separate management server, is what the agent-driven model is for.
-ET Ducky also reaches DASH and IPMI hardware through the same gateway, where EMA is specific to Intel AMT.
+The agent-driven model covers organizations that want out-of-band control inside the RMM they already run, without a separate management server to stand up and maintain.
+ET Ducky also reaches DASH and IPMI hardware through the same gateway.
+EMA is specific to Intel AMT.

-Setup and eligibility are in the Out-of-Band Management documentation, and the provisioning internals are in the native provisioning deep-dive.
+Setup and eligibility are in the Out-of-Band Management documentation, and the provisioning internals are in the native vPro provisioning post.

 ET Ducky